 They may actually feel more comfortable discussing their concerns with a teacher, counselor or other sympathetic, nonjudgmental figure.
 Groups such as NACoA, Al-Anon and Alateen can be helpful in showing kids that they’re not alone.

 The sooner you explain addiction to your kids, the sooner all of you will be able to begin the process of healing.
-Our treatment programs at Transitions Recovery in Miami include both group and individual resources for families.
-If you’re in New Jersey, call 800-298-1783 to learn more about how we can help all of you recover.
+Our addiction treatment programs at Transitions Recovery in Miami include both group and individual resources for families.
+Call 800-626-1980 to learn more about how we can help all of you recover.